ALLHUBS-Jan-2024-Liftoff/liftoff-curious/README.md

 ## Project Overview

 The web application is built using React and Bootstrap for the frontend, and Java Spring Boot for the backend, with MySQL as the database.
 The project is structured to maintain clear separation between the UI and API components, ensuring ease of development and scalability.
 Additionally, the app includes a feature called 'Trivia,' which uses an external API to present short quizzes on various non-coding topics.
-The cloned repository is hosted online using Netlify (for frontend) and Heroku (for backend) with ClearDB (for the MySQL database).
+The cloned repository is hosted online using Netlify (for frontend) and Railway (for backend and MySQL database).

 ## Folder Structure